DISCLAIMER: The M*A*S*H characters are

 booth, okay?"

-another place setting?"
+cold.
+"You want another place setting?"

 "Yes, that would be

-she can feel her mouth trembling.
+nice."
+Margaret smiles at her, but she can feel her mouth trembling.

 "You okay, honey?"

-"I don't know
+"I don't know yet."

-yet."
-She sits in the booth, sips
+She sits in the booth and sips her coffee.

 The woman bustles around,

-setting down a placemat, putting down silverware and a cup and saucer.
-She tucks a napkin under the fork.
+tucks a napkin under the fork.
 Then she looks toward the door and frowns a

 little.
-"You waiting for a certain
+"You waiting for a certain Pierce boy?"

-"I am."
-Margaret can tell her voice is nervous, that
+can tell her voice is nervous, that it's shaking a little.

-"Well, he's
+"Well, he's arrived.
+Broke

-think, to get here that fast."
-She
+a few traffic laws too, I think, to get here so fast."
+She looks back

-looks back toward the door.
-"Hawkeye,
+toward the door.
+"Hawkeye, she's over here."

 "Elsie, my love, coffee

 and keep it coming."
-He sits down,
+He sits down and seems to be drinking Margaret in

-seems to be drinking Margaret in with his eyes.
+with his eyes.

 "You want pie,